ericthomasca/cornerbrookweather/README.md

 ## Configuration

 - Rename .env.example to .env or make a copy.
-- Add the keys from your Mastodon application to the .env:
+- Edit the .env with values provided from Mastodon and OpenWeatherMap.